jonathan-g/jonathangilligan.hugo/content/about.md

 > [Department of Earth and Environmental Sciences](https://www.vanderbilt.edu/ees),
 > where he collaborates on interdisciplinary research
 > into interactions between human behavior, society, and environmental change.
-> His research projects range from
+> His recent research projects include
-> studying the role of the private sector in regulating greenhouse gas emissions
+> studying the role of the private sector in regulating greenhouse gas emissions,
+> studying water-conservation policies in U.S. cities,
-> to studying interactions between climate change, land use,
+> studying interactions between climate change, land use,
-> and rural agricultural communities in Sri Lanka and Bangladesh.
+> and rural agricultural communities in Sri Lanka and Bangladesh,
+> and applying machine-learning methods to studying gentrification and its
+> impacts on inequalities in mobility and access to public transport.
 >
-> Gilligan has published one book and 85 scholarly articles and holds two patents.
+> Gilligan has published one book and 95 scholarly articles and holds two patents.
 > His paper, "[Household Actions Can Provide a Behavioral Wedge to Rapidly Reduce
 > U.S. Carbon Emissions](https://doi.org/10.1073/pnas.0908738106)"
 > (co-authored with